 - Intellectual property

 We are also mindful of the implications of Brexit for Northern Ireland and free movement of goods and people across the border.
 Together with our colleagues in our Belfast office, we have an all-island perspective on these issues.
 Avoiding a hard border has been highlighted as a priority in the EU’s negotiating guidelines and by Michel Barnier in his recent visit to Ireland.
-The recently published Conservative Party Manifesto also highlighted the UK Government’s desire to maintain the Common Travel Area and ensure “as frictionless a border as possible”.
+The UK Government has also highlighted its desire to maintain the Common Travel Area and ensure “as frictionless a border as possible”.

 We will be issuing further briefings as further developments occur.